rajurai/ProjectMyGit/README.md

 ### Model 2

 In this model, a private cloud or VPC consumes resources from dedicated resource pool (physical resources) from provider cloud.
 It provide resource isolation and capacity guarantee.
-In some cases a provider offers "Cloud As A Service" to back on-prem private cloud or VPC.
+In some cases a provider offers "Cloud As A Service" to back on-premise private cloud or VPC.

 ## Features

-The main design goals of Allaince is to integrate infrastructure (IaaS) and platform (PaaS) cloud capabilities to provide a uniform interoperable platform.
-Alliance currently supports OpenStack cloud platform but it follows platform agnostic pluggable modular design, that means underpinning cloud platform can be different.
+The main design goals of Alliance is to integrate infrastructure (IaaS) and platform (PaaS) cloud capabilities to provide a uniform inter-operable platform.
+Alliance currently supports OpenStack cloud platform but it follows platform agnostic plug-able modular design, that means underpinning cloud platform can be different.
 Following are the specific features

 * Single pane of glass for Intercloud.
     * Single endpoint and uniform set of APIs to manage resources across many distinct clouds.
     * Resource management lookup/provisioning/de-provisioning (IaaS) across clouds.
     * Orchestration.
 (Integration with HOT)
     * Intercloud OSS and BSS support.
-* Moduler and Pluggable framework.
+* Modular and Plug-able framework.
     * Platform agnostic integration.
 * PKI Trust based integration.
     * Cryptographic (ACS 256) secured communication.